 Sampled Feature, and

-Conformance with or failure to meet Threshold Specification.
+Conformance with, or failure to meet Threshold Specification.

 Sampling Plan

-The HERS Rater shall develop a sampling plan prior to commencing Sampling.
+The HERS Rater shall develop a Sampling Plan prior to commencing Sampling.
 Any changes to the Sampling Plan shall be recorded as such and must comply with Sampling Plan Change requirements.
 Sampling shall be applied, but not limited, to any individual minimum rated feature within Dwelling Units.

 RESNET must be notified by the Provider of all Sampled Projects prior to conducting the initial Qualification Set.
 RESNET need not be notified of subsequent Qualification Sets on the same project.
 At minimum this shall include (a), (b), (c), and (d) from the Sampling Plan.